TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/project_canada.md

   - travel is always East or West (most populated regions in Canada are along the southern border).
   - limit the map to have only 7-10 major cities
   - limit each city to have only 1-2 commodities
-  * The player's health randomly decreases randomly every few moves.
+  * The player's health randomly decreases by a random amount every few moves.
   * The player eats 5kgs of food a day.
   * The truck's gas tank is 10,000 Litres
   * The truck can drive 100km with 10 Litres of gas (reference: https://www.nrcan.gc.ca/sites/www.nrcan.gc.ca/files/oee/pdf/transportation/tools/fuelratings/2018%20Fuel%20Consumption%20Guide.pdf)